Phineapple18/GhostSpectator/README.md

 - gs.settings.reload - allows a player to enable, disable and reload server-specific settings for this plugin
 - gs.spawn.other - allows a player to use *spawn* and *despawn* commands
 - gs.spawn.self - allows a player to use *ghostme* command
+- gs.toy.area - allows a player to teleport to a toy spawn area
-- gs.toy - allows a player to use *createtoy* command
+- gs.toy.create - allows a player to use *createtoy* command
 - gs.teleport.player - allows a player to teleport to an alive player
 - gs.teleport.room - allows a player to teleport to a random room
 - gs.warhead - allows a player to remain Ghost and use *ghostme* and *spawn* commands after warhead detonation